-- A. Sources used in drawing up projections of economic trends in NATO and in the Sino-Soviet bloc countries and in estimating the output of these countries at 1958 dollar prices - 1.
-Information provided by delegations. - 2.
-Comparisons of the United States and Soviet economies, parts 1 and 2; Joint Economic Committee, Congress of the States, 1959. - 3.
-Soviet Economic Growth; a Comparison with the United States; JointEconomic Committee, Congress of the United States, 1957. - 4.
-Trends in Economic Growth; a Comparison of the Western powers and of the Soviet bloc; Joint Economic Committee, Congress of the United States, 1955. - 5.
+- 2. Comparisons of the United States and Soviet economies, parts 1 and 2; Joint Economic Committee, Congress of the States, 1959. - 3.
+Soviet Economic Growth; a Comparison with the United States; Joint Economic Committee, Congress of the United States, 1957. - 4.
+Trends in Economic Growth; A Comparison of the Western powers and of the Soviet bloc; Joint Economic Committee, Congress of the United States, 1955. - 5.
 United States Foreign Policy; a study prepared by the Corporation for Economic and Industrial Research at the request of the Committee on Foreign relations, United States Senate, 1959. - 6.
 Communist Economic Strategy: Soviet Growth and Capabilities: study prepared by A. Nove for the National Planning Association. - 7.
 Long-range Projections for Economic Growth: the American Economy in 1970, National Planning Association October 1959, Washington D.C. - 8.
 Employment, growth and price levels Joint Economic Committee, Congress of the United States 24th December, 1959 Washington D.C. - 9.
-La Production Industrielle Soviétique dépassera-t-elle la Production Américaine; étude de R. Wagenführ; Informations Statistiques, Communauté Européenne du Charbon et de l'Acier, juillet/août 1959. - 10.
-Prospects of Development of Western Europe, 1955-75; study prepared by I. Svennilson for the Industrial Institute for Economic and Social Research, Stockholm.
+Manpower-challenge of the 1960's, US Department of Labor - 10.
+La Production Industrielle Soviétique dépassera-telle la Production Américaine; étude de R. Wagenführ; Informations Statistiques, Communauté Européenne du Charbon et de l'Acier, juillet/août 1959.